 You can sign up to the other courses in this series through the Going to University collection.
-A successful business requires funding to get it started.
-There are many ways to get your business up and running, from the informal such as personal savings and borrowing, borrowing from friends and family, to the more formal avenues like bank loans, raising equity to crowd-funding.
 Leeds University Library /All Locations.
 Self-employment.
 How to become an entrepreneur when you graduate.
 How do you tell if entrepreneurship might be right for you, and how do you go about it?

-Kicking off with a free information session in your local area, we'll tell you how we can support you and, if you're still keen, we'll also invite you onto our four-day interactive workshop.
-You'll get to meet other like-minded people and have the chance to tap into an business expert, covering everything from business planning and marketing to sales, budgeting and tax.
-After this, it's time to start building your business.
-We'll support you to plan and test your ideas and give you the opportunity to apply for funding.
+We'll tell you how we can support you and, if you're still keen, we'll also invite you onto our four-day interactive workshop.
+Stage 2: Workshop Over four days you'll get to meet like-minded people.
 StartUp Britain.
 How to Start a Business News & Topics.
 Whether you are starting an online business or a brick-and-mortar model, figuring out how to start a business, at its most basic, means finding a market need and then filling it.

 The steps required to reach the customer and build a business can depend on many factors, such as finding the appropriate marketplace, building an easy-to-use ecommerce website, establishing a good sales reputation and using search engine optimization to drive traffic to your site.
-Here are some of the very basics: Find a need and fill it.
-To boost your chances of success, start by finding a market -- a group of people searching for a solution to a problem and aren't finding many results.
-Design and build your website.
-Finance - SME Challengers.
+Here are some of the very basics: Finance - SME Challengers.
 Free weekly news bulletin - Cobweb Information.
 Business and Industry.
 Top Business Advisers.
 Business Support IBD Business Advice Group.
 FSB, The Federation of Small Businesses.
 Home Page - ISBE.
 About INSME — INSME.
 The International Network for Small and Medium Sized Enterprises-INSME is a legally recognized not-for-profit Association open to international membership.

 Business plan.
 Accommodation.
 Marketing and Selling.
 Government regulations.
 Intellectual property.
 Franchising.
 Raising finance.
 Finding an accountant.
 Managing finances.
 Women in Enterprise.
 Social enterprise.
 Freelancing/Working from home.